Sophie Weisse: Biography

 Weisse was born in Edinburgh in 1852 to immigrant parents.
 Her father, Traugott Heinrich Weisse, was a refugee of the German Revolution of 1848.
 Although blind, he worked as a German language teacher and wrote a book on German grammar, which ran into multiple editions.
 His wife, Sophie Marquidorff, was a Lithuanian pianist who performed regularly in chamber-music concerts in Edinburgh.
 Weisse had a younger brother, Heinrich, born in 1855.
 Like their father, Heinrich also worked as a teacher.
 In adulthood he used the name Henry Whitehouse.
 A sister Mary was born a year after Henry, and then a brother Victor was born in 1860.
 The family home was a cultural centre for Edinburgh people with interests in literature and philosophy.

 Little is known of Weisse's early life and education.

 Weisse had a large network of friends and associates.
 She knew Robert Louis Stevenson as a child through school and her father's role as his German tutor.
 Weisse claimed it was her father's influence that encouraged Stevenson to take up writing.
 Both Weisse and her brother Henry were long-time friends of Hungarian violinist Joseph Joachim.
 She spent time with Leopold von Ranke in the final weeks of his life, and published an account of their time, Leopold von Ranke, reminiscences of Berlin 1884-1886.

 Weisse never married and had no children of her own.
 For a few years following Tovey's divorce from his first wife, she and her former student, Clara Wallace, had joint guardianship of his young son, John Wellcome.

 Weisse died in January 1945 at Guildford, Surrey.

 Teaching career

 On the suggestion of friends, Weisse went to Eton in early 1880 with the intention of settling and establishing a school for the children of the college masters.
 She purchased Bendemere House in Englefield Green and turned it into an all-girls school called Northlands in 1892.
 Weisse ran the school for twenty-five years.
 It was a school of general education, but music and art were given a prominent place in the curriculum.
+Elizabeth Ponsonby numbered among the pupils.
 Drawing upon her network of associates, Weisse had many musical celebrities visit the school, including Joseph Joachim, Maud MacCarthy, flautist Louis Fleury and cellist Pablo Casals.
 In her role as a teacher, Weisse encountered the young Donald Tovey, who would go on to become a renowned pianist, music scholar and composer.